 There are many benefits to filing Chapter 13 in Oklahoma.
 In addition to getting rid of unsecured debts for a small percentage of what you owe to those creditors, you can prevent foreclosure and repossession.
 While most people care about whether they qualify in a Chapter 7 in Oklahoma, many people who are considering a Chapter 13 bankruptcy want to estimate what the Chapter 13 plan payment will be, which you can estimate using our Chapter 13 calculator below that uses applicable US bankruptcy forms .

-Through your Chapter 13 plan, you can catch up back mortgage payments and restructure your car loan.
+For example, through your Chapter 13 plan, you can catch up back mortgage payments and restructure your car loan.
 You can also pay back taxes and unpaid alimony or child support to avoid wage garnishments or levies for those debts.
 Your Chapter 13 plan payment is based on several factors, including:

 - Your disposable income;